-To support Legislation, the Internal Responsibility System will be utilized at Ultra Manufacturing and Mitchell Plastics.
-Accordingly, all team members and management are held accountable for reporting and/or investigating concerns, incidents, and accidents.
+To support Legislation, the Internal Responsibility System will be utilized.
+All team members will follow a Team Safety Approach and are held accountable for reporting and/or investigating concerns, incidents, and accidents.
+To achieve maximum effectiveness, we ask that you embrace your respective responsibilities and actively participate in all safety initiatives.

-All supervisors and managers will make health and safety their number one priority.
-Each supervisor and/or manager is responsible to ensure that team members are in compliance with established safe work practices and procedures.
-Team members must receive adequate training in their specific work tasks to protect their health and safety.
-The entire management team will work to continually improve our health and safety policies and procedures.
+All supervisors and managers will make health and safety their primary value.
+Each supervisor and/or manager is responsible to ensure that team members are working in compliance with established safe work practices and procedures, and that a safe and healthy working environment is achieved and maintained in the area they manage.
+Team members will receive adequate training in their specific work tasks to protect their health and safety.
+The entire management team will work to continually improve our health and safety policies and procedures and to exceed legislative and industry standards.